 When setting your new year’s resolutions this year, you would do well to think through them more thoroughly so as not to fall off the bandwagon.
 New year’s resolutions are essentially goals and should be treated in exactly the same way.
 There are lots of methods to approach goal-setting and we will consider a few methods here.

-For any goal to be actionable we need to know what, why, how and when:
+For any goal to be actionable we need to know what, why, how, when, where and who:

 - What - needs to be defined clearly in a way that you can track progress